-Any proposal that a shareholder of InVivo wishes to be considered for inclusion in our proxy statement and proxy card for our 2012 Annual Meeting of Shareholders (the "2012 Annual Meeting") must be submitted to the Secretary of InVivo at our offices, One Broadway, 14th Floor, Cambridge, Massachusetts 02142, no later than March 21, 2012.
-In addition, such proposals must comply with the requirements of Rule 14a-8 under the Exchange Act and our Bylaws, as applicable.
+Any proposal that a shareholder wishes to be considered for inclusion in our proxy statement and proxy card for our 2013 Annual Meeting of Shareholders (the "2013 Annual Meeting") must be submitted to the Secretary at our offices, One Broadway, 14th Floor, Cambridge, Massachusetts 02142, no later than December 21, 2012.
+In addition, such proposals must comply with the requirements of Rule 14a-8 under the Exchange Act and our bylaws, as applicable.

-If a shareholder of InVivo wishes to present a proposal or nominate a director before the 2012 Annual Meeting, but does not wish to have the proposal considered for inclusion in the proxy statement and proxy card, such shareholder must also give written notice to the Secretary of InVivo at the address noted above.
-The Secretary must receive such notice no earlier than May 5, 2012 and no later than June 4, 2012 (unless our 2012 Annual Meeting is held before July 4, 2012 or after October 2, 2012, in which case different deadlines are established by our Bylaws) and the shareholder must comply with the provisions of our Bylaws.
+If a shareholder wishes to present a proposal or nominate a director before the 2013 Annual Meeting, but does not wish to have the proposal considered for inclusion in the proxy statement and proxy card, such shareholder must also give written notice to the Secretary at the address noted above.
+The Secretary must receive such notice no earlier than March 1, 2013 and no later than March 31, 2013 and the shareholder must comply with the provisions of our bylaws.